Instructor Skills for Promoting Inclusion, Anti-Bias and Justice Education

 Plano, Texas 75024

 Law enforcement is charged with relating to all segments of their communities in a fair and impartial manner.
-Therefore, familiarization with communication styles, customs, language and behavior patterns of various cultures, ethnic groups and non-traditional populations will effectively enhance the quality of police services and departmental image.
-Shared knowledge of various populations will enhance officer safety, and is likely to increase understanding and empathy in the process of improving police-citizen contacts.
-This course will also offer several strategies for improving workforce diversity, and community relations.
+Familiarization with communication styles, customs, language and behavior patterns of various cultures, ethnic groups and non-traditional populations will strengthen the quality of police services and departmental image.
+This course will offer several strategies for improving community relations and workforce diversity.

 Who Should Attend